dickson1115/plane_builder_app/README.md

-# Getting Started with Plane Builder App
+# Getting Started with Plane Builder App \
-Download the application and unzip the file
+Download the application and unzip the file \
-Install the following dependencies
+Install the dependencies in terimal \
+npm install
+After the dependencies are installed Run the Application npm start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).